-Across the 10 skill domains, course and practicum ratings averaged 4.61 and internship ratings averaged 4.59.
+Across the 10 skill domains, course and practicum ratings averaged 4.33 and internship ratings averaged 4.66.
 This target was achieved.
 Mean ratings for each NASP Domain are displayed in Table 8.
 Collectively, students completing the program at the end of internship rated their course, practicum, and internship experiences as preparing them in regard to NASP skill domains at a level of general competence or higher.
-However, there was a statistically significant decrease (p <.01) in the level of competence acquired for Research and Program Evaluation across both the course and the internship.